ShuoGeng/shuogeng.github.io/index.md

 # About Me

 Welcome to my personal website!
-I am Zhiping Wang, currently a junior undergraduate student at Lanzhou University, majoring in physics and will receive my Bachelor of Science degree in the fall semester of 2024.
-I have been actively involved in research projects, primarily in the field of **Computational Optics and Optical Imaging**.
+I am Shuo Geng, currently a junior undergraduate student at Lanzhou University, majoring in physics and will receive my Bachelor of Science degree in the fall semester of 2024.
+I have been actively involved in research projects, primarily in the field of **non linear physics, condensed matter physics and quantum computation**.
 I have also taken a diverse range of courses in physics, optics, computers, and mathematics, and have been privileged to serve as a teaching assistant for some courses.

 Since May of this year, I have been actively involved in an online research project on **Photoacoustic Imaging** under the guidance of Professor [Fei Gao](https://scholar.google.com.sg/citations?user=aDTizY8AAAAJ) at [HISLAB](http://www.hislab.cn/), ShanghaiTech University.